JoramKeijser/JoramKeijser.github.io/_posts/2022-04-08-mutations.md

 The second difference between classical and recent experiments is in the length of the genomic region across which mutation rates might vary.
 Luria & Delbruck found that the mutation rate of a single gene (that for the receptor protein) did not increase under positive selection.
 Martincorena & Monroe, on the other hand, found that mutation rates vary across many genes at once.
 One of the key epigenetic marks that might decrease mutation rates, for example, is shared by at least 15% of the Arabidopsis genome.

 Both Luria & Delbruck and the genomic data are therefore consistent with the idea that mutation rates vary across the genome, but typically not on a gene-by-gene basis.
 This is an important point because it addresses a major theoretical argument against the existence of biased mutation rates, namely: the selective advantage of mutation rates that vary on a per-gene basis is too small to evolve.
 This argument, and why it doesn’t apply to the recent findings, can be made more precise using concepts from the field of population genetics.

-## Quantifying the advantage of mutational bias

-Let's start with a simple case: the fitness effect of a decreased mutation rate in a *single base pair*.
-Let's also assume this base pair typical in the sense that it is under purifying selection, i.e. a mutation decreases fitness, so a decreased mutation rate increases fitness.
-This increase is then the product of two factors: the change in the mutation rate and the average fitness effect of a mutation:

-* The change in the mutation rate, in turn, is the product of the original mutation rate $U$ and the fractional change in mutation rate $f$.
-Here $U =  10^{-8}$, and $f = 0.9$ (an order of magnitude decrease for essential genes).
-* The change in fitness is quantified using the so-called [selection coefficient](https://en.wikipedia.org/wiki/Selection_coefficient), which is the average decrease in offspring from a mutation.
-From the data: $s = 0.01$: a point-mutation leads, on average, to average decrease in offspring of 1%.

-In general, therefore, the advantage of a mutational bias is smaller for a low baseline mutation rate, and it becomes bigger with the strength of the mutational bias and the fitness effect of mutations.
-Given the data, the increase in fitness from a mutational bias is therefore equal to

-$$U x f x s = 10^{-8} x  0.9 x 0.01 =  9 x 10^{-11}.$$

-That sounds small, but is it too small?
-In general, only those traits can evolve by natural selection if their selective advantage is strong enough to overcome other evolutionary forces, in particular [genetic drift](https://en.wikipedia.org/wiki/Genetic_drift) (evolution by chance).
-The strength of genetic drift is typically measured by the inverse of the [effective population size](https://en.wikipedia.org/wiki/Effective_population_size), because chance plays a bigger role in smaller populations.
-The effective population size of *Arabidopsis* is $300,000$, such that genetic drift has a strength of $1/300000 = 3.33 x 10^{-6}$ -- several orders of magnitude above the selective advantage.
-Selection is therefore overwhelmed by drift, and it cannot create a base pair specific mutation rate.

-Things look very different, however, if we consider a mutation rate that varies across *multiple base pairs*, because this has a fitness advantage proportional to

-$$ 9 x 10^{-11} x L, $$

-with $L$ the number of bases that share the same mutation rate modification.
-The advantage is strong enough to overcome genetic drift if, roughly, $L$ is at least 200,000 base pairs, or 1.5% of the Arabidopsis genome - much smaller than the region with strong epigenetic marks observed by Monroe[^6].

-[^6]: One of the aspects I glossed over is the fact that only a fraction of a genomic region is under (purifying) selection.
-To account for this, the minimum length has to be increased proportionally, see [Monroe et al.]() I also ignored the fact that the advantage of a mutational bias is smaller in sexually reproducing species.
-This can be modeled by the "average persistance time" as another factor in the equation for the fitness advantage, see [Lynch et al](https://doi.org/10.1038/nrg.2016.104).

 The upshot is that genetic drift limits the efficiency of natural selection, such that traits can only be selected for if their fitness advantage is large enough.
 The advantage of a base- or even gene-specific mutation rate is not large enough, at least not single base pairs or even single genes.
 But the advantage of a mutational bias that covers many base pairs at once is large enough to evolve, consistent with the data from Monroe et al.

-## Conclusion: are mutations directed along the fitness gradient?
+## Conclusion: Are mutations directed along the fitness gradient?

 In sum, recent data suggests that mutations do not arise independently of their fitness effect, but that selection has simultaneously decreased the mutation rates of essential genes.
 This is, I think, quite revolutionary, and deserves to be added to the textbooks.
 Moving forward, it will be exciting to look for mutational bias in different species, and to causally test the molecular mechanisms proposed by Monroe and others.

 All this intellectual upheaval does not, in my understanding, constitute sufficient evidence to conclude that evolution “estimates the fitness gradient”.
-Perhaps future evidence will, but we’ve several reasons why it might not.
-Genetic drift limits the efficiency of natural selection, such that only those traits can evolve that offer a sufficiently strong fitness benefit.
-A gene-specific mutation rate might not make this cut, because its advantage is not as large as we initially might have thought.
+Perhaps future evidence will, but we’ve reasons why it might not: Genetic drift limits the efficiency of natural selection, such that only those traits can evolve that offer a sufficiently strong fitness benefit.
+And a gene-specific mutation rate might not make this cut, because its advantage is not as large as one would have thought.
+Instead, the data suggest a more nuanced situation in which mutations are not the directionless force they once were thought to be nor the ruthlessly optimal gradients used by engineers.

+But perhaps future data will reveal that mutations are, at least in some circumstances, aligned with the fitness gradient.
+A direct test might require the simultaneous quantification of fitness landscapes and detection of mutations before they are removed or spread by selection.
+A more speculative, computational strategy could test if mutational bias evolve *in silico*, under the relevant biological constraints.

 In this blog post, we have considered why genetic mutations shape the course of evolution.
 I might use a future blog post to explore how a similar role could be played by processes above the single gene level, such as [development](https://en.wikipedia.org/wiki/Evolutionary_developmental_biology) and [ecology](https://en.wikipedia.org/wiki/Evolutionary_ecology).

 ## Acknowledgements